-On January 18, 2018, the Company entered into a placement agreement through which it became obligated to issue common stock warrants in connection with the issuance of the 2018 Notes.
-The obligation to issue the 2018 Notes Warrants was recorded as a liability at its fair value (see Note 3), which was initially \$0.1 million, and was included in the issuance costs of the 2018 Notes (see Note 4).
+On January 18, 2018, the Company entered into a placement agent agreement through which it became obligated to issue common stock warrants in connection with the issuance of the Company's convertible promissory notes issued on February 5, 2018 (the "2018 Notes").
+The obligation to issue the 2018 Notes Warrants was recorded as a liability at its fair value (see Note 3), which was initially \$0.1 million, and was included in the issuance costs of the 2018 Notes.
 On November 5, 2018, in connection with the extinguishment of the 2018 Notes into shares of Series B Preferred Stock, the Company issued the 2018 Notes Warrants, which were equity-classified warrants upon issuance, to purchase 76,847 shares of common stock, valued at \$0.3 million.
 The 2018 Notes Warrants vested immediately upon issuance and have an exercise price of \$6.59 per share and expire on November 4, 2028.